 Foster transparency within relationships as each party can see what is being spent

 Easier to see that both parties are 'paying their way' for shared expenses

 FSCS rights not affected as protection limit of £85,000 is per account holder, rather than per bank account

 Disadvantages of joint accounts

-Joint accounts hold account holders liable for debts incurred; therefore individuals could discover they are fully responsible for not just a share of debts incurred, but the full amount - regardless of whether they incurred the debt
+Joint account holders are liable for all debts incurred; therefore individuals could discover they are fully responsible for not just a share of any debts incurred, but for the full amount - regardless of whether they incurred the debt

 Most joint accounts, regardless of the actual relationship between the parties, will pass the entire account (and all funds contain therein) to the other account holders absolutely on the death of an account holder.
 This will happen regardless of what has been specified in a will because joint accounts are subject to the standard rules of survivorship

 Opening a joint account is slightly different from opening a standard current account, as each account holder needs to fill in their individual section on the application form and provide proof of address (probably for the past 3 years), identity and UK residency status.

 Can I open a joint account with someone who has bad credit?